 By Sunil Kishen, VP Sales and Partnerships, Aviatrix Systems Inc.

 Aviatrix cloud networking solutions empowers CloudOps and cloud infrastructure engineers to self-sufficiently manage cloud network infrastructure and network security.
-The product is fully integrated with Google Cloud Platform (GCP) networking to enable CloudOps engineers to easily build and scale their hybrid or all-in-cloud environments on GCP.
+The product is fully integrated with Google Cloud networking to enable CloudOps engineers to easily build and scale their hybrid or all-in-cloud environments on Google Cloud.

-Aviatrix solutions complement GCP networking capabilities by providing the following additional capabilities:
+Aviatrix solutions complement Google Cloud networking capabilities by providing the following additional capabilities:

 - SSL-based enterprise secure remote access.